 Madame de Pompadour

-As a result of their reach and influence, salonnieres were agents of change, and their salons are credited with fostering the modern concepts of liberty, democracy, and equality.
+As a result of their reach and influence, salonnieres were agents of change.
+Their salons are credited with having a profound effect on social, political, cultural, and literary history and fostering the modern concepts of liberty, democracy, and equality.
 As Sir Peter Courtney Quennell, an English writer and literary historian, wrote in Affairs of the Mind: The Salon in Europe and America from the Eighteenth to Twentieth Century, “Between conversation and civilization, the art of talk and the art of living, there has always been a vital link.”

 Becca Cason Thrash

 Today’s top salonnieres, members of the Salonniere 100, host “parties with a purpose” with the same passion, style, and influence as their French forbears.
 Whether they’re welcoming guests to support causes, advance ideas, unite people, or simply bring joy to others, the Salonniere 100 honorees are America’s most gifted and influential cultural connectors.